 Vanishing Beauty: Are Blue Macaws Extinct?

+The story has harmful aspects like deforestation, illegal trading of pets, and some human actions can also be counted.
 This bird even inspired Rio(an animated movie), but now it faces extinction in the wild.
-There are only a few of them in captivity, and this reminds us that nature can be damaging when it doesn’t have sufficient care.
+There are only a few of them left in captivity, and this reminds us that nature can be damaged when it’s not provided with sufficient care.

 Table of Contents